 You will receive a list similar as the one shown in the following example.

-Look for the sample.applications/HelloWorldApp/1.1/war entry, thas is the value you will have to use when trying to uninstall the application.
+sample.applications/HelloWorldApp/1.1/war entry, thas is the value you will have to use when trying to uninstall the application.

 To uninstall the application run the following command from the <geronimo_home>\bin diretory using the Component Name you identified while listing the modules.

 This command will first stop the runnning application and then uninstall it.
 You should see a confirmation message similar to this: